 “Growing up can be a special kind of hell…”

-Hearing the title of the Australian 1976 film The Devil’s Playground, one may wrongfully assume that Fred Schepisi’s directorial debut feature is a horror flick.
-Instead, the movie offers a somewhat controversial portrayal of life in a strict Catholic boarding school – where rules are set to be followed even if often they do not make much sense to the priests and institutions that establish them.
+Hearing the title of the Australian 1976 film The Devilโs Playground, one may wrongfully assume that Fred Schepisi’s directorial debut feature is a horror flick.
+Instead, the movie offers a somewhat controversial portrayal of life in a strict Catholic boarding school, where rules are set to be followed even if they often do not make much sense to the priests and institutions that establish them.

 As a former boarding school student myself, I enjoyed the portrayal of comradeship and the trials and tribulations associated with living on the school grounds.
 The director did not opt for cheap thrills or surprising plot twists, yet the philosophical conflicts of and between the characters result in a sense of tension (of distinct kinds), which more than compensates for the former.